krautzource/aria-tree-walker/README.md

 # aria-tree-walker

-A lightweight walker for labeled aria(-owns) trees.
+A lightweight walker for labeled ARIA trees.

-Reads the aria-owns structure of an aria tree where every node is labeled.
+Reads the structure of an [ARIA tree](https://www.w3.org/TR/wai-aria-1.2/#tree) where every node is labeled.
 Provides a breadth-first tree walker using arrow keys.
 AT users will get the full label in browse mode and can switch into focus mode to explore (on almost all major browser+AT combinations).

 ## Usage